lander-2113/Space-wars/README.md

 ![Image 2](./git_files/img2.png)

 This project is developed from the book **'Python Crash Course'**.
-I had fun learning and coding this project.
-I tried to make it more fun, by adding little sound effects in the game.
+It was fun learning and coding this project.
+Some modification by adding little sound effects in the game.

-Like when the gamer hits play button, it makes this war starting sound.
-And while shooing pew, pew, pew! :)

  __requirements.txt__ file.
 requirement of **pygame** module.